Sterling hits 23-month low vs euro as no-deal Brexit worries grow

 The pound was last down by 0.4 per cent at 91.8 pence against the euro, after falling close to 92 pence mid-morning, the lowest it has been since September 2017.
 Versus the dollar, the pound was flat at $1.2164, though not far from last week’s January 2017 low of $1.2080.

-A more dramatic fall has been seen versus the safe-haven Swiss franc, against which sterling has lost more than 11% of its value since early May this year.
+A more dramatic fall has been seen versus the safe-haven Swiss franc, against which sterling has lost more than 11 per cent of its value since early May this year.

 “The pound looks set to remain under pressure for now,” said Craig Erlam, an analyst at Oanda.